 It doesn’t have to be this way

-But it’s not Justin Trudeau himself that is the most interesting lesson – in fact his personal gaffes have started to damage the party as much as buoy it – despite the fact his personal charm and style has a way of communicating with thousands, many who joined the party to vote for him.
-And it's not his policies – he doesn’t have many that spell out detail but the broad strokes are largely the same as Labour in the UK.
+But it’s not Justin Trudeau himself that offers the most interesting lesson – in fact his personal gaffes have started to create questions for the party as much as buoy it – and despite the fact his personal charm and policies have clearly had an impact, it's his vision and ability to talk about his country, to his country that offers a roadmap for progressives.

-And it’s a convincing narrative like that about politics, Labour and a Labour Government that’s missing from centre-left politics in the UK.
+A convincing narrative about politics and progress that’s missing from centre-left in the UK.

 Trudeau says about his opponents; “They want to be onside with people’s anger.
 In so doing, they have made promises that are not just cynical, but dangerous.
 Anger might be a good political strategy, but it makes for lousy government.”